itsxwang/software-development/Frontend/React/Hooks/useReducer.md

    - `initFunction` -> This is called ***lazy initialization***,  and it's React’s way of optimizing expensive state calculations.\
    This is a function that ***initializes the state only ONCE***, when the component is first mounted(***first renders***).
 It’s useful when initial state creation is expensive (like reading from localStorage, or computing from props).

+Note:
+- keep in mind that action(the object you put in `dispatch` call) types should ideally describe “what the user did” rather than “how you want the state to change”.
+This makes it easier to later add more features.
+-  The reducer should be a pure function—it should only calculate the next state.
+It should not “do” anything, including displaying messages to the user.
+That should happen in the event handler.
+(To help catch mistakes like this, React will call your reducers multiple times in Strict Mode.
+This is why, if you put an alert in a reducer, it fires twice.)

 ## 📦 Example 1: Simple Counter